2.2 Surrey Safeguarding Children Board

 - Young victims of crime.

-The SSCB is additionally responsible for monitoring and evaluating the effectiveness of training, including multi-agency and single agency training, for all professionals in the local area who are working with children and young people.
+The SSCP is additionally responsible for monitoring and evaluating the effectiveness of training, including multi-agency and single agency training, for all professionals in the local area who are working with children and young people.

-Whilst the SSCB has a role in coordinating and ensuring the effectiveness of local individuals’ and organisations’ work to safeguard and promote the welfare of children, it is not accountable for their operational work.
+Whilst the SSCP has a role in coordinating and ensuring the effectiveness of local individuals’ and organisations’ work to safeguard and promote the welfare of children, it is not accountable for their operational work.

 4. Integration with Other Forums

-It is important that safeguarding and promoting the welfare of children is seen as part of the wider context of the Children and Young People's Partnership and that the SSCB’s policies, guidance and procedures such as these, reflect and contribute to the wider goals of improving the wellbeing of all children.
+It is important that safeguarding and promoting the welfare of children is seen as part of the wider context of the Children and Young People's Partnership and that the SSCP’s policies, guidance and procedures such as these, reflect and contribute to the wider goals of improving the wellbeing of all children.

-Working in partnership, the SSCB and the Children's Trust Board should work together to produce a clear and strategic approach in understanding children, young people and families' needs and improve, reshape and develop effective specialist services.
+Working in partnership, the SSCP and the Children's Trust Board should work together to produce a clear and strategic approach in understanding children, young people and families' needs and improve, reshape and develop effective specialist services.

 Members will be those with a strategic role in relation to safeguarding and promoting the welfare of children within their organisation.
 They should be able to: